Boots, buckles and skis: Exploring the crazy world of skijoring in the American West

 In the U.S., the sport has migrated west, with weekend races in mostly small towns in Colorado, Montana, Idaho and Wyoming from late December through early March.

 Leadville, Colorado, has held skijoring races on its historic main drag, Harrison Avenue, since 1949.
-In Montana, the Red Lodge Ski-Joring Association has been hosting the national finals for skijoring races since 1980.
+In Montana, the Red Lodge Ski-Joring Association has been hosting what it bills as tFhe national finals for skijoring races since 1980.

 Even though there’s no organized race circuit, some skiers and riders travel from town to town each weekend to compete.